Scientific mode tutorial

 This line appears twice in our example code, and so there will be two breakpoints.

-Right-click the editor background and from the context menu choose Debug 'sample'.
+Right-click the editor background and from the context menu choose Debug 'main'.

 The line with the first breakpoint is blue highlighted.
 It means that the debugger has stopped at the line with the breakpoint, but has not yet executed it.
 If we execute this line (for example, by clicking the button on the stepping toolbar of the Debug tool window), we'll see the graph: